FirstPort Limited (“FirstPort”) has four decades of experience as a full-service residential property management Company.

-FirstPort have a commitment to acting ethically and with integrity in all their business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in their supply chains.
+We act ethically and with integrity in all our business relationships, and we have effective systems and controls to prevent slavery or human trafficking taking place in our supply chains.

-We seek to work with companies who share our principles and work according to our policies on health and safety, ethics, prevention of tax evasion and anti-bribery and corruption.
-We are committed to working with suppliers to support necessary improvements.
-However, we will also take action if suppliers and sub-contractors do not meet our standards.
+We only work with companies who share our principles and who are happy to work to our policies on health and safety, ethics, prevention of tax evasion and anti-bribery and corruption.
+We will work with suppliers to support any improvements needed, however, we will also take appropriate action if we suspect that suppliers or sub-contractors are not meeting our standards.

 DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING

-As part of our initiative to identify and mitigate risk, FirstPort currently has systems in place to:
+As part of our initiative to identify and mitigate risk, we currently have systems in place to:

-- mitigate the risk of slavery and human trafficking occurring in its supply chains.
-We have updated our general terms and conditions to ensure full compliance with the Act;
+- Mitigate the risk of slavery and human trafficking occurring in our supply chains.
+We have updated our general terms and conditions to ensure full compliance with the Act.

-- continue to monitor potential risk areas in its supply chains, and ensure all new contracts contain audit rights; and
+- Continue to monitor potential risk areas in our supply chains, and ensure all new contracts contain audit rights.

-- protect whistle-blowers by operating a confidential whistleblowing helpline run by Safecall which enables staff and members of its supply chain to report any concerns (including any concerns regarding slavery and human trafficking).
+- Protect whistle-blowers by operating a confidential whistleblowing helpline run by Safecall which enables our employees and members of our supply chain to report any concerns (including any concerns regarding slavery and human trafficking).
 Any issues reported are investigated and dealt with promptly.
-We confirm we have not received any reports concerning Modern Slavery and Human Trafficking for the period stated in this statement.
+We have not received any reports concerning Modern Slavery and Human Trafficking for the period stated in this statement.

 SUPPLIER ADHERENCE TO THE MODERN SLAVERY ACT 2015

-FirstPort is to have a zero-tolerance approach to slavery and human trafficking.
-To ensure contractors comply with the Act, FirstPort continually monitor its supply chains and those suppliers that do not meet the required criteria are struck off the approved contractor list.
+FirstPort has a zero-tolerance approach to slavery and human trafficking.
+To ensure contractors comply with the Act, we continually monitor our supply chains.
+Those suppliers that do not meet the required criteria are struck off the approved contractor list.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in the supply chains we are continuing to work on the creation of a mandatory training plan to provide training to key members of staff within FirstPort.
-This training plan will include annual class-based training as well as e-learning modules.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in the supply chains, we are continuing to work on the creation of a training plan for key employees within FirstPort.
+A new eLearning platform has been integrated into the business and we have launched a specific modern slavery module which is mandatory for all colleagues.

 OUR CONTINUED COMMITMENT

-We recognise the importance of maintaining constant vigilance to identify and address any issues associated with slavery and human trafficking in FirstPort and throughout its supply chains.
-FirstPort is committed to continuing to enhance its capacity to identify, prevent and mitigate any actual or potential risks in these areas.
+We recognise the importance of maintaining constant vigilance to identify and address any issues associated with slavery and human trafficking in our organisation and throughout our supply chains.
+We are committed to continuing to enhance our capacity to identify, prevent and mitigate any actual or potential risks.